-6 Experience of the workplace 25% Share virtual work experience opportunities with students using google drive.
-Carry out a work experience placement at the end of Year 10 for one week with a local or national company.
-7 Encounters with further and higher education Pupils have the opportunity to spend a day at a University (hasn't yet been a possibility since the Covid-19 pandemic) Strong links developed with Cambridge, Lincoln and UEA.
+6 Experience of the workplace 100% Share virtual work experience opportunities with students using SatchelOne.
+Complete a work experience placement at the end of Year 10 for one week with a company.
+7 Encounters with further and higher education Students have the opportunity to spend a day at a University in Year 11.
+Strong links developed with Cambridge, Lincoln and UEA.
 Year 10 pupils will have the opportunity to experience either a Sixth form or college taster day.
 8 Personal Guidance 100% WNAT have a shared careers advisor, which our pupils have access to for face-to-face or virtual meetings as required.
-NEACO students have opportunity to work with outreach officer on a one-to-one or group basis.
+All students will have at least one meeting with the career's advisor during the 5 years at Marshland High School.